xmos/fwk_voice/README.rst

 XMOS Voice Framework DSP Library
 ================================

+Warning: This repository has been deprecated and moved to `lib_voice <https://www.github.com/xmos/lib_voice>`_. :warning:

 This is the XMOS Voice Framework DSP library which contains high-performance audio processing algorithms, optimized for xcore.ai.

 ******************